 Plant Family: Passifloraceae

 Passionflower is cooling to the body, calming to the mind, and soothing to the spirit.
-It quells disquietude and calms the ruminating mind, and can promote natural relaxation and stress reduction*.
+It quells disquietude, calms the ruminating mind, and can promote natural relaxation and stress reduction*.
 This plant is gentle yet profound.
 It can be administered as a soothing tea for children or the elderly and can help to calm a restless mind.